-The school offers fall, winter, and spring sessions of After School Clubs for an additional fee.
-Information about current offerings is sent to parents at the start of each season.
+The school offers after school clubs for an additional fee.
+Information about offerings is sent to parents at the start of each season.
 Registration is based on a first-come, first-served basis, and classes may be cancelled if enrollment is insufficient.
-Classes are held immediately after school.
+Classes are typically held immediately after school.

-If you are interested in teaching an After School Club, please contact Betsy Johnson at: bjohnson@litchfieldmontessori.org.
+If you are interested in teaching an after school club, please contact Betsy Johnson at: bjohnson@litchfieldmontessori.org.